FM-Ahmed/Collection/README.md

 ### PLD.py
 Simulate a Programmable Logic Device (PLD).
 Currently the class only has one function: check if a 4-bit binary number is a prime or not.

+# Game
+### blackjack.py
+Tried to make a blackjack game with basic functionality.
+Only two options available: hit or stand.
+There is also a betting system where you can enter your balance and bet 10, 50 or 100 coins, dollars or whatever.
+The game uses images of the cards to show on the tkinter app.
+For this to work, the images have a specific file naming scheme (e.g. '2_of_spades', '3_of_hearts', 'J_of_clubs', 'A_of_diamonds').
+I haven't (yet) uploaded the folder with card images.